hpyhacking/peatio/docs/architecture.md

-# Rubykube Crypto Platform Architecture (RKCP)
+# OpenDAX Crypto Platform Architecture (OCP)

 ## System Overview

-Rubykube Crypto-Platform, is a distribution of component working together to form a crypto-currency cluster on Kubernetes.
+OpenDAX Crypto-Platform, is a distribution of component working together to form a crypto-currency cluster on Kubernetes.

 ## System Requirements